Judicial Recount Handbook

 2.3.3 Engaging Counsel

 An elector may wish to consult his or her own legal counsel before making an application for a judicial recount.
 The application must conform to the rules of the competent court in the jurisdiction where the election occurred in addition to complying with the provisions of the Act.

 Typically, counsel for the Chief Electoral Officer will attend the recount and assist the judge as necessary.

 If a judge receives more than one recount application for more than one electoral district, the recounts shall be conducted in the order in which the judge receives the applications. [s.
 302 of the Act]

 2.3.5 Security for Costs

-Where an elector applies for a recount, the applicant must deposit with the clerk or prothonotary of the court the sum of $250 as security for costs of the candidate who obtained the largest number of votes.
-[301(3)] Cost consequences are discussed in Section 7 of this handbook.
+Where an elector applies for a recount, the applicant must deposit with the clerk or prothonotary of the court the sum of $250 as security for costs of the candidate who obtained the largest number of votes. [s.
+301(3) of the Act] Cost consequences are discussed in Section 7 of this handbook.

-The judge shall notify each candidate or his or her official agent in writing of the time and place fixed for the recount.
+The judge shall notify each candidate or his or her official agent in writing of the date, time and place fixed for the recount.
 The Notice of a Judicial Recount form set out in Appendix E (Form 2) of this handbook may be used by the judge for this purpose.
-The judge may decide that service of the notice will be substitutional, by mail or posting or in any other manner.
-[301(5)] The form should be adjusted accordingly.
+The judge may decide that service of the notice will be by mail or posting or in any other manner. [s.
+301(5) of the Act] The form should be adjusted accordingly.

-If the application for a recount is granted, the recount must commence within four days after the judge receives the application.
-[301(4)]
+If the application for a recount is granted, the recount must commence within four days after the judge receives the application. [s.
+301(4) of the Act]

-See the explanation in Section 2.2.4 above about the interpretation of deadlines in Part 14 of the Act and the application of the Interpretation Act.
+See the explanation in Section 2.2.4 above about the calculation of deadlines and the application of the Interpretation Act.